Most people are skeptical when I first talk to them.

 They say it works on two levels: physical and psychological.

-On a physical level, Ibogaine literally changes the brain.
+On a physical level, Ibogaine literally changes the health of the brain.

 It resets the brain function back to its normalized state.